kvnxiao/Discordinator/README.md

 Note that one can choose to have a main command do nothing and have only its sub commands do something.
 So in the above example, we can choose to not print out `"Greetings."`, so that only `"Hi."` is displayed when `greet hi` is parsed.

 #### Command chaining
-The number of sub commands is not limited to just one in a main command.
-A sub command can also have a parent command that is a sub command to another command.
-As long as the defining hierarchy is correct, there should be no problem having any number of sub command depth.
+There is no limit to the number of sub commands, provided that all the names are unique.
+It is also possible for a sub command to be the sub command of another sub command.
+As long as the defining hierarchy is followed, there should be no problem having any number of sub command depth.

 ##### Repeatable (Self-chaining) Commands
 A command can also be defined as self-chaining or repeatable if the command name is included within the subCommands: `(name = "repeat", alias = "repeat", subCommands = "repeat")`